pagesbydustin/my-project/docs/Docs/how_to_docs.md

 6. Push your changes to the remote repository.
 7. Create a pull request for review.

-## Where is {fill in the blank}
+## Using the Search Feature

-If you are looking for specific information that is not covered in this documentation, please contact the documentation team or check the project's issue tracker for any related discussions or requests.
+If you are looking for specific information, use the search feature available in the documentation site.
+Simply enter keywords related to your query, and the search function will display relevant sections and topics that match your criteria.
+This can help you quickly find the information you need without having to manually browse through the entire documentation.